CodeSpace-Academy/StudentNo_Classcode_Group_Name-Surname_DJS08/README.md

 #### Project Files
 - **index.js**: Entry point of the application.
 You might need to import and render the `Search` component here.
 - **Search.js**: Contains the search component logic.
 Implement your debouncing logic and simulated API call here.
-- **App.css**: Use this file for styling your application to match the Spotify theme.
+- **index.css**: Use this file for styling your application to match the Spotify theme.

 #### Deliverable
 Submit your project to the LMS Project Tab.
 Ensure your submission includes all source code files and any additional resources used.